Crime in Jamaica

 - We know that political corruption is the leading cause of poverty and crime in Jamaica.
 It undermines the economy and reduces the effectiveness of our police and justice system while diverting tax dollars away from where they are most needed.
 We will eliminate this culture of corruption at its source.

 - Uniters want all members of society to have abundant opportunities to achieve economic success.
 A free and competitive market allocates resources in the most efficient manner.
-Each person has the right to offer goods and services to others on the free market.
+Each person has the right to offer goods and services to others in the free market.
 The only proper role of government in the economic realm is to protect property rights, adjudicate disputes, and provide a legal framework in which voluntary trade is protected.
-All efforts by government to redistribute wealth, or to control or manage trade, are improper in a free society.
+All efforts by the government to redistribute wealth, or to control or manage trade, are improper in a free society.

-- The defense of the country requires that we have adequate intelligence to detect and to counter threats to domestic security.
+- The defence of the country requires that we have adequate intelligence to detect and to counter threats to domestic security.
 This requirement must not take priority over maintaining the civil liberties of our citizens.
-The Constitution and Bill of Rights shall not be suspended even during time of war.
+The Constitution and Bill of Rights shall not be suspended even during a time of war.
 Intelligence agencies that legitimately seek to preserve the security of the nation must be subject to oversight and transparency.
 We oppose the government’s use of secret classifications to keep from the public information that it should have, especially that which shows that the government has violated the law.
 We oppose the use of torture and other cruel and unusual punishments, without exception.

 - Government force must be limited to the protection of the rights of individuals to life, liberty, and property, and governments must never be permitted to violate these rights.
 Laws should be limited in their application to violations of the rights of others through force or fraud, or to deliberate actions that place others involuntarily at significant risk of harm.
-Therefore, we favor the repeal of all laws creating “crimes” without victims, such as gambling, the use of drugs for medicinal or recreational purposes, and consensual transactions involving sexual services.
+Therefore, we favour the repeal of all laws creating “crimes” without victims, such as gambling, the use of drugs for medicinal or recreational purposes, and consensual transactions involving sexual services.
 We support restitution to the victim to the fullest degree possible at the expense of the criminal or the negligent wrongdoer.
 The constitutional rights of the criminally accused, including due process, a speedy trial, legal counsel, trial by jury, and the legal presumption of innocence until proven guilty, must be preserved.
 We assert the common-law right of juries to judge not only the facts but also the justice of the law.
-We oppose the prosecutorial practice of “over-charging” in criminal prosecutions so as to avoid jury trials by intimidating defendants into accepting plea bargains
+We oppose the prosecutorial practice of “over-charging” in criminal prosecutions to avoid jury trials by intimidating defendants into accepting plea bargains

 What Does A UIC Government Look Like?